The 5th Infantry Division during the Battle of the Bulge – Photo series

 Patton Across the Sauer Part 13.

-A member of the 5th Infantry Division inspects a 5 barreled 21 cm Rocket Launcher “Screaming Meemie” (Nebelwerfer) north of Diekirch near the ‘Kippenhof’ farm, close to the skyline drive.
+Pvt.
+Albert Smith, a member of the 166th Signal Photographic Company, attached to the 5th Infantry Division, inspects a 5 barreled 21 cm Rocket Launcher “Screaming Meemie” (Nebelwerfer) north of Diekirch near the ‘Kippenhof’ farm, close to the skyline drive.
 The German Volks Werfer Bridage 22 had a battery of those projectors in position here that shelled the crossing sites of the Sûre river banks on January 18-20, 1945.
 In 1980, two bodies of German soldiers were found nearby, who belonged to that unit – they are both buried at Sandweiler cemetery in Luxembourg.
 After identification they are Friedrich Kuster (43) and Georg Maurer (19), an Austrian.

 We can clearly see his shoulder patch from the 5th Division, a red diamond shape.
 The germans were famous for their Nebelwerfer artillery fire and put the 5th Infantry Division under constant pressure.
 During the Sauer river crossing these were used by the Germans to shell the crossing Americans.